-A deeper look into price action shows us that what they are actually watching when they watch the candles move up or down is the market order flow that is taking place.
+A deeper look into price action shows us that what we are actually watching is not just candles moving up or down, but market order flow taking place.

 Price Action is the direct result of what has happened with order flow.
 In other words what the big guys are doing can be seen directly through price action on our charts.
 It is said that “price action is the foot print to the money” and this is true because through the price action on our charts (the foot prints) we can see what the market order flow is and more importantly where it is likely to lead.